rosetta-code/rosetta-doc/docs/source/start/install.md

 :::{admonition} Configuring VSCode for Rosetta
 :class: info

-Rosetta repositories contain VSCode [workspace files](https://code.visualstudio.com/docs/editor/workspaces) that allow extensions to be downloaded and installed in a self-contained way.
+Rosetta repositories contain VSCode settings and extensions files that allow extensions to be downloaded and installed in a self-contained way.
 You can simply use the VSCode folder (`.vscode`) in the root folder to install the recommended extensions.
 :::

 The appropriate way to clone Rosetta depends on your desired language: